xitrum-framework/xitrum-doc/guide/upload.rst

 Use its methods to get file name, move file to a directory etc.

 Small files (less than 16 KB) will be saved in memory.
-Big files will be saved in the system temporary directory (or the directory specified in xitrum.conf), and will be deleted automatically when the connection is closed or when the response is sent.
+Big files will be saved in the system temporary directory (or the directory specified by xitrum.request.tmpUploadDir in xitrum.conf), and will be deleted automatically when the connection is closed or when the response is sent.

 Ajax style upload
 -----------------